 Frost kills tomato seedlings, so knowing your last frost date is critical.
 See my post on how to find your first and last frost dates.

-If you’re tempted by early warm weather to plant before the last frost date, make sure that seedlings are covered at night with plastic milk jugs, because even without a frost, cold nights and cool days can wreak havoc on exposed tomato seedlings.
-Gardeners using row covers or garden tunnels can plant weeks earlier, as the covers keep frost off the seedlings and add roughly ten degrees to air temperature inside the tunnel.
+If you’re tempted by early warm weather to plant before the last frost date, make sure that seedlings are covered at night with plastic milk jugs.
+Even without a frost, cold nights and cool days can wreak havoc on exposed tomato seedlings.
+Gardeners using row covers or garden tunnels can plant weeks earlier, as the covers keep frost off the seedlings and add roughly ten degrees to the air temperature inside the tunnel.

 Starting tomatoes from seed

-When seedlings develop their second set of leaves, it’s time to thin the seedlings to 1 per pot.
-Look for the one which appears healthiest – growing straight, good color, no sign of damage, etc. With a very sharp scissors or garden snip, cut off the rest of the seedlings at their base.
+When seedlings develop their second set of leaves, it’s time to thin the seedlings to one per pot.
+Look for the seedling that appears healthiest – growing straight, good color, no sign of damage, etc. With a very sharp scissors or garden snip, cut off the rest of the seedlings at their base.
 Do not pull unwanted plants from the pots, as it may damage the roots of the seedling you wish to keep.
-Tomato seedlings need lots of light from this point forward, so move pots under grow lights.
+From this point forward, tomato seedlings need lots of light, so move pots under grow lights.
 If you lack grow lights, an extremely sunny room may also suffice.
-Windowsills are hit or miss and you may end up with a ‘leggy” plant – very thin, with few leaves.
+Windowsills are hit or miss, and you may end up with a ‘leggy” plant – very thin, with few leaves.

 Before planting your seedlings, harden them off outdoors one week prior to planting.
 This helps them adjust to night and day temperature fluctuations and avoids transplant shock.
-A covered porch which receives morning sun, afternoon shade, and protects the seedlings from wind is ideal.
+A covered porch that receives morning sun and afternoon shade and protects the seedlings from wind is ideal.
 When they’re hardened off, plant your tomato seedlings in your garden bed on a cloudy day after your last frost date – cloud cover helps the seedlings adjust to sunlight and helps avoid early sunscald.

-Planting tip: Remove all of the lower leaves on the seedling and just leave the upper foliage and the foliage just below it on the plant.
-Dig a hole as long as the plant and lay the seedling in this hole with the leaves and about 4-inches of stem above ground.
+Planting tip: Remove all of the lower leaves on the seedling and leave only the upper foliage and the foliage just below it on the plant.
+Dig a hole as long as the plant and lay the seedling in this hole with the leaves and about 4 inches of stem above ground.
 Make sure the roots are thoroughly covered and below the soil surface.
-The tomato plant has the unique ability to grow roots from anywhere on its stem, so take advantage of this trait to avoid injury from drought and high winds.
+The tomato plant can grow roots from anywhere on its stem, so take advantage of this trait to avoid injury from drought and high winds.

 If you’re supporting your plants with a tomato cage, wooden stake, or other means, plant the seedlings at least 15 inches apart in a straight row.
 If you will not be supporting your plants, allow 24 inches for determinate varieties and 36 inches for indeterminate varieties.